JoarHansson/Savorly/README.md

 # Savorly

 A web application that simplifies cooking by decluttering recipes.
 Users can access clean, distraction-free recipes, save them, and organize their favorites.
-Built with **Next.js**, **Prisma**, and a suite of modern web technologies.
+Built with **Next.js** and **TypeScript**.

 ## Features

 - 🧹 **Declutter Recipes**: Remove unnecessary content and focus on ingredients and instructions.
 - 📂 **Save, Edit & Organize Recipes**: Manage your favorite recipes in one place.
-- 🔒 **Secure User Accounts**: Seamlessly manage your recipes with personalized accounts using **NextAuth**.
-- 🚀 **Fast and Modern**: Built with Next.js and TypeScript for optimal performance.

----

 ## Getting Started